mrvollger/SmkTemplate/README.md

 ## Usage

-I have decided to use `pixi` to handle execution of my Snakemake workflows.
+`pixi` handles the execution of the Snakemake workflows:

 ```bash
 pixi run snakemake ...